-Want an antivirus app for your Android phone?
-Here are the best options
+Best Free Antivirus Apps for Android in 2022

 Malwarebytes detects and stops ransomware before it can encrypt and hold hostage your files and programs.
 It also recognizes phishing schemes, even in emails, and will alert you of them before you click through or provide personal information.

-This version of Malwarebytes Security is only compatible with cell phones and tablets.
-It will not work on Chromebooks.
-You can try the Premium version for additional tools, including real-time detection and blocking of malware.
+You can try the Premium version for additional tools, including real-time detection and prevention of malware.
 Still, you will have to pay for these additional features after the trial period ends.

 Final thoughts